 Second Phase of CEC Rate Redesign in Effect

 Central Electric Co-op embarked on a five-phase, eight-year transition to a new rate design in January 2017.
-Each change will first be visible to members in their February bills in 2019, 2021, 2023 and 2025, the first month when when 100 percent of their billed energy use occurred in the year when the latest change took effect.
+Each change will first be visible to members in their February bills in 2019, 2021, 2023 and 2025, the first month when 100% of their billed energy use occurred in the year when the latest change took effect.

-“The new rate design will give members a clear presentation of what it costs to run the utility and how changes in the cost of energy affect them,” said Dave Markham, CEC president and CEO, when the new rate design was announced.
-“It is a revenue-neutral change to the co-op, meaning the amount of money paid by the membership remains unchanged.
+“The new rate design will give members a clear presentation of what it costs to run the utility and how changes in the cost of energy affect them,” said Dave Markham, CEC president and CEO, “It is a revenue-neutral change to the co-op, meaning the amount of money paid by the membership remains unchanged.
 However, due to differences in individuals’ energy use levels some members may see slightly lower bills, others may see slight increases, and most others won’t see any substantial change to their bill’s bottom line.”

 Members can view the co-op’s Frequently Asked Questions for more background on the redesign.

-The redesign is being undertaken in five stages, occurring in February every other year from 2017 to 2025.
-When the redesign is fully implemented, all co-op members will be paying their fair portion of the costs of running the utility and any fluctuations in their bill will be due strictly to changes in the amount of electricity they use.
+The redesign, undertaken in five stages, will occur in February every other year from 2017 to 2025.
+When fully implemented, all co-op members will pay their fair portion of the costs to run the utility, and any fluctuations in their bill will reflect electricity usage.

 At the time each phase is implemented, every rate class’s energy charges will be reduced to offset higher facilities charges, with each class’s new design including changes specific to that class.
 Rate-class-by-rate-class details are available here: